 When you’ve got a customer who is deep inside your sales funnel and is about to make a purchase, you can set up a workflow to ensure you have a dedicated sales rep on hand to receive all the information you have on that client so you can provide a truly personal sales experience.
 The triggers for these can be set up on high-value sales pages, such as pricing pages and key product pages.

 6. Re-Engaging a Customer Workflow

-Sometimes, you’ll engage with a customer and then they’ll go dark, having not made a purchase.
-A workflow can be set up for inactive contacts, triggered by a period of time elapsing after they last visited your website or last time they opened an email.
+Sometimes, you’ll engage with a customer, and then they’ll go dark, having not made a purchase.
+A workflow can be set up for inactive contacts, triggered by a period of time elapsing after they last visited your website or the last time they opened an email.
 This workflow can effective if you include incentives to re-engage, such as discounts or new information.

 7. Abandoned Cart Workflow

 An abandoned cart means that your customers were close to making a purchase, but something stopped them.
 You can set up automated email workflows to remind your customers that they have items pending in their baskets, maybe giving them an incentive to help them complete the purchase.
 Also, make sure you include a catchy subject line, like "Don't Forget You Goodies!"